-Two of the powerhouses of the premium pet food world.
-Acana and Orijen are both renowned for their highly nutritious recipes that contain high-quality ingredients fit for humans and dogs alike.
+Two of the powerhouses of the premium dog food world, Acana and Orijen are both renowned for their highly nutritious recipes that contain high-quality ingredients fit for humans and dogs alike.

-Our analysis will include a look into their product ranges, the nutrition they provide, the quality of their ingredients, and finally a look at their recall histories.
+Our analysis will include a look into their product ranges, the nutrition they provide, the quality of their ingredients, and, finally, a look at their recall histories and safety concerns.

 Acana vs. Orijen – What Is The Same?